A year on the International Relations academic job market

 I got rejected when I asked someone to write me a letter of recommendation.
 That rejection was one of the things my partner comforted me over that brought me to tears on the job market.
 There were definitely others.

 Shortly after my first invitation to interview I recorded myself practicing my job talk to get feedback which was absolutely mortifying.
 I decided to be humble rather than humiliated which was actually not terribly hard considering we made those video recordings in different public libraries around Providence.
 I am forever grateful to you Matthew Clowney - an actual professional who took the time to do this with me last November.
 You can see his fantastic photography at his website here, which fortunately does not include a link to my job talk.

 As life would have it my first academic interview was in late November on the one year anniversary of my dad's death.
 It was an interview at an R1 institution for a permanent job.
 My flight was delayed so I missed the dinner and didn't make it to my hotel until nearly midnight.
 Day two's itinerary included 11 meetings, a lunch with grad students and a 40 minute job talk.
 To make it through this day I carried around affirmations my partner wrote for me.
 I got a form rejection two months later.

 Fast forward what felt like several academic life cycles later, I presented at the British International Studies Association Conference in London the week before my interview in June.
-At the conference I gained words of support from feminist academics.
+At the conference I gained words of support from feminist academics including Toni Haastrup who was immensely helpful in guiding me through the UK job interview process.
 Interviewing in the UK is also a very different experience (see: REF) than what I'd prepared for with US interviews so I got a helpful crash course from some of these folks about what to expect.